 - West Nile Virus

-It’s personal preference and your horse’s physiological response that determine whether or not a 7-in-1 or 6-in-1 vaccine is better used than vaccinations administered at two different intervals.
-For example, while Equi-Jec 6 or 7 are one and done vaccines, the same benefits and protection (minus Venezuelan Encephalomyelitis) can be provided by using Equi-Jec 5 and Equi-Jec WNV.
+It’s personal preference and your horse’s physiological response that determines whether or not a 7-in-1 or 6-in-1 vaccine is better used than vaccinations administered at two different intervals.
+For example, while Equi-Jec 6 or 7 are one-and-done vaccines, the same benefits and protection (minus Venezuelan Encephalomyelitis) can be provided by using Equi-Jec 5 and Equi-Jec WNV.

-For more on grooming in the springtime, check out Jeffers’ Top Ten Deshedding Products.
+For more on grooming in the springtime, check out Jeffers’ Top 10 Deshedding Products.